Plutonium: Production during the Manhattan Project

 The Hanford site represents two-thirds of U.S. high-level radioactive waste by volume.
 Nuclear reactors line the riverbank at the Hanford Site along the Columbia River in January 1960.

 The first production reactor that made ^{239}Pu was the X-10 Graphite Reactor.
 It went online in 1943 and was built at a facility in Oak Ridge that later became the Oak Ridge National Laboratory.
 (Note: During the Manhattan Project, plutonium was also often referred to as simply "49": the number 4 was for the last digit in 94 (atomic number of plutonium), and 9 was for the last digit in plutonium-239, the weapons-grade fissile isotope used in nuclear bombs.)

 In January 1944, workers laid the foundations for the first chemical separation building, T Plant located in 200-West.
 Both the T Plant and its sister facility in 200-West, the U Plant, were completed by October.
 (U Plant was used only for training during the Manhattan Project.)
 The separation building in 200-East, B Plant, was completed in February 1945.
 The second facility planned for 200-East was canceled.
-Nicknamed Queen Marys by the workers who built them, the separation buildings were awesome canyon-like structures 800 feet long, 65 feet wide, and 80 feet high containing forty process pools.
+Nicknamed Queen Mary by the workers who built them, the separation buildings were awesome canyon-like structures 800 feet long, 65 feet wide, and 80 feet high containing forty process pools.
 The interior had an eerie quality as operators behind seven feet of concrete shielding manipulated remote control equipment by looking through television monitors and periscopes from an upper gallery.
 Even with massive concrete lids on the process pools, precautions against radiation exposure were necessary and influenced all aspects of plant design.

 On April 5, 1944, Emilio Segrè at Los Alamos received the first sample of reactor-produced plutonium from Oak Ridge.
 Within ten days, he discovered that reactor-bred plutonium had a higher concentration of ^{240}Pu than cyclotron-produced plutonium. ^{240}Pu has a high spontaneous fission rate, raising the overall background neutron level of the plutonium sample.
 The original gun-type plutonium weapon, code-named "Thin Man", had to be abandoned as a result—the increased number of spontaneous neutrons meant that nuclear pre-detonation (fizzle) was likely.